DSprtn/GTFO_VR_Plugin/README.md

 ## A plugin to add full roomscale virtual reality support to your favorite game!

-### As of the newest update the game uses a different compiler and the current mods are no longer supported.
-The new version is currently being made!
+### As of the newest update the game uses a different compiler and the mod will require a significant rewrite to support a new framework.
+The new version is currently being worked on!

 Active trello board (upcoming features and ongoing work) - https://trello.com/b/zSk7bBMS/gtfovr